Joséphine de Beauharnais, Empress of the French

 Joséphine, painting by Andrea Appiani. c1808. source: Wikipedia

 Joséphine agreed to a divorce, and an elaborate divorce ceremony was held on January 10, 1810.
-Joséphine retained her title as Empress as well as her rank at court and received a pension of 5 million francs per year.
-She received several residences, including the Élysée Palace in Paris (although Napoleon would later ask her to return the palace to his use, and offered her the Château de Laeken – in present-day Belgium – instead), and the Château de Navarre in Normandy (Napoleon had created Joséphine Duchess of Navarre at the time of their divorce).
-After living at the Château de Navarre for two years, she returned to the Château de Malmaison, where would live for the rest of her life.
+Joséphine retained her title as Empress and her rank at court and received an annual pension of 5 million francs.
+She received several residences, including the Château de Navarre in Normandy and the Élysée Palace in Paris.
+Napoleon would later ask her to return the Élysée Palace for his use and offered her the Château de Laeken in present-day Belgium instead.
+Napoleon had created Joséphine Duchess of Navarre at the time of their divorce.
+After living at the Château de Navarre for two years, Joséphine returned to the Château de Malmaison, where would live for the rest of her life.

 On May 29, 1814, Joséphine died at the age of 50 from pneumonia.
 She was buried in the nearby church of Saint-Pierre-Saint Paul in Rueil-Malmaison, France, in a temporary vault.
 In 1825, Joséphine’s remains were transferred to the tomb ordered by her two children Eugene and Hortense.
 Napoleon’s true love had been his first wife and his last words were, “France, army, head of the army, Joséphine.”